Stable reflexive sheaves and localization: Equivariant sheaves on toric varieties

 Since the $\sigma$-family $\hat{F}^{\sigma_i}$ is finite, these vector spaces stabilize for sufficiently large $\mu_{p+1}, \ldots, \mu_{d}$ and we denote the limit by $F^{\sigma_i}(\lambda_1, \ldots, \lambda_p, \infty, \ldots, \infty)$.
 Moreover, the vector spaces $F^{\sigma_i}(\lambda_1, \ldots, \lambda_d)$ form a multi-filtration of some limiting finite dimensional vector space $F^{\sigma_i}(\infty, \ldots, \infty)$ of dimension $\mathrm{rk}(\F)$.
 The idea behind the gluing conditions (\ref{glue}) is the following: the left hand side of (\ref{glue}) is the $\sigma$-family $\hat{F}^{\sigma_i}$ restricted to $U_{\sigma_i} \cap U_{\sigma_{j}}$ and the right hand side is the $\sigma$-family $\hat{F}^{\sigma_j}$ restricted to $U_{\sigma_i} \cap U_{\sigma_{j}}$.
 This description of $T$-equivariant torsion free sheaves is originally due to Klyachko \cite{Kly2}.
 We summarize: \begin{theorem}[Klyachko] Let $X$ be a smooth toric variety described by a fan $\Delta$ in a lattice $N$ of dimension $d$.
 Let $\{\sigma_1, \ldots, \sigma_e\}$ be the cones of maximal dimension.
 For each $i=1, \ldots, e$, let $(\rho^{(i)}_1, \ldots, \rho^{(i)}_d)$ be an ordering of rays of $\sigma_i$.
 The category of $T$-equivariant torsion free sheaves on $X$ is equivalent to a category $\cT$ which can be described as follows.
 The objects of $\cT$ are collections of finite $\sigma$-families $\{\hat{F}^{\sigma_i} \}_{i = 1, \ldots, e}$, with all maps $\chi_{m,m'}^{\sigma_i}$ inclusions, satisfying the following gluing conditions.
 For any two $i,j$, $\sigma_i \cap \sigma_j$ is a cone of some dimension $p$.
 Assume w.l.o.g.~that $\sigma_i \cap \sigma_j$ is spanned by the first $p$ rays among both $(\rho^{(i)}_1, \ldots, \rho^{(i)}_d)$ and $(\rho^{(j)}_1, \ldots, \rho^{(j)}_d)$.
 Then $\hat{F}^{\sigma_i}$, $\hat{F}^{\sigma_j}$ satisfy\footnote{It should be clear how the gluing conditions read when the rays of $\sigma_i \cap \sigma_j$ do not necessarily correspond to the first $p$ rays of $\sigma_i$ and $\sigma_j$.} (\ref{glue}).
 The maps of $\cT$ are collections of maps of $\sigma$-families $\{\hat{\phi}^{\sigma_i} : \hat{F}^{\sigma_i} \rightarrow \hat{G}^{\sigma_i} \}_{i = 1, \ldots, e}$ such that for each $i,j$ as above$^7$

 \end{theorem}

-The description in this theorem does not seem coordinate independent.
+At first glance the description in this theorem does not appear coordinate independent.
 However, the \emph{only} choice we made is an ordering of the rays of each cone $\sigma_i$ of maximal dimension.
 For an extension of this theorem to $T$-equivariant pure sheaves of any dimension, see \cite[Sect.~2]{Koo}. \\

 \emph{Equivariant reflexive sheaves}.
 Clearly, $T$-equivariant reflexive sheaves on $X$ are $T$-equivariant torsion free, but they have an even simpler description.
 The reason is that reflexive sheaves on $X$ are fully determined by their behaviour off any codimension $\geq 2$ closed subset of $X$ \cite[Prop.~1.6]{Har}.
 In particular, a reflexive sheaf on a $T$-invariant affine open subset $U_{\sigma_i} \cong \C^d$ is determined by its behaviour on the complement of the union of all codimension 2 coordinate hyperplanes, i.e.~